Autumn Leaves

 Autumn Leaves 7

 Now the suits need to be untangled again.
 Since the hearts can be most easily repacked, we move the seven of clubs onto the jack, the ace-through-six of hearts onto the seven, the jack of hearts onto the king, and the ace-through-seven of hearts onto the jack.
-We need to fix the clubs before the diamonds (since jack and seven of clubs block the bulk of the diamonds), so we next move the five of diamonds onto the seven, the ace and three-four-five of clubs to the two empty columns (and then the ace onto the three), the seven of clubs onto the eight and then both to an empty column, and then reassemble all of the club pieces onto the queen (jack, seven-eight, ace to empty column, three-four-five, and ace).
+We choose to fix the clubs before the diamonds (since jack and seven of clubs block the bulk of the diamonds), so we next move the five of diamonds onto the seven, the ace and three-four-five of clubs to the two empty columns (and then the ace onto the three), the seven of clubs onto the eight and then both to an empty column, and then reassemble all of the club pieces onto the queen (jack, seven-eight, ace to empty column, three-four-five, and ace).
 Finally the diamonds can be reassembled in the same way (ace to empty, three-four to five, three-four-five to empty, seven to nine, three-four-five to seven and ace to three).
 We deal six more cards:

 autumn08.gif (13862 bytes)